 Interview with Joao Pedro de Magalhaes

-In 2018 I had an interview Stephen Cave of the University of Cambridge (United Kingdom) about immortality at the Brave New World Conference in Leiden (The Netherlands).
+In 2018 I held an interview Stephen Cave of the University of Cambridge (United Kingdom) about immortality at the Brave New World Conference in Leiden (The Netherlands).

 Interview with Stephen Cave, University of Cambridge

-In 2017 I had an interview with Alexander Fedintsev (Open Longevity, Russia) at the Biohacker Summit in Helsinki (Finland).
+In 2017 I held an interview with Alexander Fedintsev (Open Longevity, Russia) at the Biohacker Summit in Helsinki (Finland).

 Interview with Alexander Fedintsev (Open Longevity)

 Would you like to find out more about anti-aging?
 Feel free to contact me if you have any questions!
 Please reach out if you would like to invite me to give a talk or presentation for a corporate event, conference or symposium.

 Take a look at my keynotes and presentations page for an overview of previous keynotes and presentations I’ve given.